aebabis/roguelike/BACKLOG.md

   - Using keyboard to look at tiles
   - Make enemies drop their items
   - Show enemy resistances in UI
-  - Make vision rays go from corners
+  - Further optimize vision algorithm.
+Make vision rays go from corners
 - Med
   - Special inventory slot for TheTreasure?
   - Weights for random dungeon rooms